Last Updated on: 10th November 2023, 11:01 am

 - Tail bobbing.

-These symptoms won’t pass or get better on their own.
-The parrot will die unless an avian vet can quickly intervene before the symptoms become too advanced.
+The parrot will die unless a vet can intervene before the symptoms become too advanced.

-According to VCA Hospitals, toxins such as persin commonly cause liver damage in parrots.
-A healthy liver is vital because it enables birds to digest food, store and filter blood, and perform metabolic functions.
+Toxins like persin cause liver damage in parrots.
+A healthy liver is essential because it enables birds to digest food, store and filter blood, and perform metabolic functions.

 Cockatiels, budgies, and Amazon parrots are most prone to liver disease.
-The symptoms of liver disease are similar to liver damage and include the following:
+The symptoms of liver disease are similar to liver damage.
+These include:

 - Fluffed-up feathers.

 As a minimum, the persin from avocados causes digestive irritation.